sthsuyash/sthsuyash/README.md

 </div>

 <!-- About me section -->
-## A passionate Software Developer and Computer Science & IT Undergraduate.
+## A passionate Software Engineer and Computer Science & IT Undergraduate.

 - 🌱 I’m currently learning **Software Engineering**

-- 👯 I’m looking to collaborate on **Web development or ML projects.**
+- 👯 I’m looking to collaborate on **Web development.** projects

 - 💬 Ask me about **Java, SQL, Python, Javascript**

-- 🤖 I'm keen on **Backend Development, Machine Learning and Data Analysis.**
+- 🤖 I'm keen on **Backend Development, Project Management and Data Analysis.**

 - 📫 How to reach me **sthasuyash11@gmail.com**
 <br/>